-In each issue of Aroha we print a mum’s story; an inspiring, special interest or reflection on a breastfeeding journey.
+In each issue of Aroha we print the story of a parent like you; an inspiring, special interest or reflection on a breastfeeding journey.
 These stories are written from the heart, to be shared with others.
 We hope you feel inspired, motivated, and able to seek help for your situation.

 We would love to receive your story or photos too, click here for details